Idea and Limits of the Continental Shelf

 An extensive elaboration of the law of the sea.
 Rothwell and Stephens address the main areas of the law of the sea, including the nature and extent of the maritime zones and delimitation of maritime boundaries.

 Smith, Herbert Arthur.
 The Law and Custom of the Sea.
 London: Stevens, 1959.

 The third edition of Smith’s introduction to the international law of the sea, written by a professor of international law who for many years lectured at the Royal Naval War College.
 The section on the continental shelf is rather limited.

 Tanaka, Yoshifumi.
 The International Law of the Sea.
-Cambridge, UK: Cambridge University Press, 2015.
+3d ed.
+Cambridge, UK: Cambridge University Press, 2019.

 An extensive yet student-friendly textbook that covers a wide range of topics, including the different maritime zones, marine environmental protection, and maritime boundary delimitation.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.

 Oxford Bibliographies Online is available by subscription and perpetual access to institutions.
 For more information or to contact an Oxford Sales Representative click here.

 - Africa and Intellectual Property Rights for Plant Varietie...